Diary of a Network Geek

 Threadless Sale Extended!

-Filed under: Art,Criticism, Marginalia, and Notes,Fun,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:51 am for you boring, normal people.
+Filed under: Art,Criticism, Marginalia, and Notes,Fun,Personal,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:51 am for you boring, normal people.

 The sale over at Threadless has been extended a couple of days.